20 foot EBT

 - 1988 - furnace was modified by a European competitor of Whiting to 125-ton capacity, bottom tap furnace.

-- June 2001 - because Whiting Equipment Canada Inc. had the best solution, the order to engineer and build the furnace up-grade was awarded to them.
+- June 2001 - because Whiting Equipment Canada Inc. had the best solution, the order to engineer and build the furnace upgrade was awarded to us.

 Why Whiting Equipment Canada Inc.?

 - Best engineering solution

 - Improved eccentric bottom tap

 - Increased capacity to 135-tons and 20' diameter

 - Able to use the same foundation without field modifications